izivkov/AEstimator/README.md

 - Uses "IBM Facial Age Estimator" as a service.
 This service detects faces in an image, extracts facial features for each face detected and finally predicts the age of each face.

 - Written in Kotlin.
-Also used CameraX Webpack library.
+Also uses CameraX Webpack library.

 Credits: